omundy/learn-computers/topics/command-line.md

 ## Keep practicing

-Additional commands and prompts to continue learning the command line:
+Continue learning the command line:

 - Change the text your python file prints and run the script again. **Tip**: Use the up <kbd>↑</kbd> and down <kbd>↓</kbd> arrows on the keyboard to cycle through previous commands.
 - Try out the autocomplete feature of the shell by typing the first three letters of a filename and pressing <kbd>Tab</kbd>.
 If a file or directory that starts with that name exists the shell will fill it in for you.